ldapjs/node-ldapjs/docs/guide.md

     email: john.smith@example.com
     objectClass: person

-Then there's a few things to note:
+A few things to note:

 * All names in a directory tree are actually referred to as a _distinguished name_, or _dn_ for short.
 A dn is comprised of attributes that lead to that